Jeffrey-Sardina/twig-idgl/README.md

 # TWIG-IGDL

 ## Project Notes and Credits
+TWIG is the **T**wig **W**izard for **I**ntelligence **G**eneration.
+It is currently in development by Jeffrey Sardina (ORCID ID https://orcid.org/0000-0003-0654-2938) as a part of his PhD work at Trinity College Dublin.

-This project makes use of IDGL, a GNN library developed by Chen et al. Its license can be found in the folder IDGL/LICENSE.
+This version of TWIG makes use of IDGL, a GNN library developed by Chen et al, for GNN training.
+Its license can be found in the folder IDGL/LICENSE.
 As per the license terms "You must cause any modified files to carry prominent notices stating that You changed the files", all modified or add files in the IDGL folder have been clearly marked as modified or added.
 A list of all added, modified, and deleted files can also be found under the Directory Contents subheading in this README file.

 IDGL Citation
 - Yu Chen, Lingfei Wu and Mohammed J. Zaki.
 "Iterative Deep Graph Learning for Graph Neural Networks: Better and Robust Node Embeddings."
 In Proceedings of the 34th Conference on Neural Information Processing Systems (NeurIPS 2020), Dec 6-12, 2020.